ZeusYang/TinySoftRenderer/README.md

 ## Usage

-Please check out `src/main.cpp` for more details.
-More examples are planned.
+Please check out `examples/` for more details.